sethsuri/sethsuri/README.md

 Here are some of the projects I’m proud of:

-1. **[Risk Assessment Presentation for the EEC](https://drive.google.com/file/d/1huxKOGL6xkLtoJL0vAzIG0yasi3WP8kw/view?usp=drive_link)** - This presentation was part of the project that Got me my first cybersecurity role.
+1. **[Risk Assessment Presentation for the EEC](https://drive.google.com/file/d/1huxKOGL6xkLtoJL0vAzIG0yasi3WP8kw/view?usp=drive_link)** - This presentation was part of the project that landed me my first cybersecurity role.
 It provides an analysis, and operational plan for how we can strengthen the Entrepreneurial & Education Center's security posture.
 2. **[Risk Assessment Client Identification for the EEC](https://drive.google.com/file/d/1aAt79os-KkXPA5Flfie-ceY9BNv_h-i9/view?usp=drive_link)** - This document is the client identification and Security risk assessment report for the Entrepreneurial & Education Center.
-3. **[Risk Assessment Client Identification for the EEC](https://drive.google.com/file/d/1aAt79os-KkXPA5Flfie-ceY9BNv_h-i9/view?usp=drive_link)** - This document is the client identification and Security risk assessment report for the Entrepreneurial & Education Center.
+3. **[Small Business Presentation for SecureNexa](https://drive.google.com/file/d/1z7bb7epe2b187xCN306CrGfKWX3CShJE/view?usp=drive_link)** - This presentation is what our company uses to educate businesses on the need for cybersecurity.
+4. **[University Presentation for SecureNexa](https://drive.google.com/file/d/1HxZzTnCmU4KhaQl3HWi_okFr0QZuQb_E/view?usp=drive_link)** - This presentation is what our company uses to educate universities on the need for cybersecurity.
+5. **[K-12 Schools Presentation for SecureNexa](https://drive.google.com/file/d/1LFa9PN8wxoE_Ae7KQMO_VRUYZBHxni0s/view?usp=drive_link)** - This presentation is what our company uses to educate K-12 Schools on the need for cybersecurity.
+6. **[Home Presentation for SecureNexa](https://drive.google.com/file/d/114NGf7mtBcmCGn3AcoML0w9UFx4xsAa1/view?usp=drive_link)** - This presentation is what our company uses to educate families on the need for cybersecurity.
+7. **[Individual Presentation for SecureNexa](https://drive.google.com/file/d/1HRyk4XO0DkP4miir5-SEzZ4NdKuCJHeG/view?usp=drive_link)** - This presentation is what our company uses to educate individuals on the need for cybersecurity.

 ---